Get,

 Health Benefits of Black Coffee

 Black coffee is a calorie-free beverage that may help maintain a healthy weight.
-It is rich in caffeine that may stimulate the metabolism and increase your energy level, suppressing hunger.
+It is rich in caffeine that may stimulate metabolism and increase your energy level, suppressing hunger.

-2. Help to Improve Physical Performance:
+2. Help to Improve Physical Performance

-3. May Decrease the Risk of Diabetes:
+3. May Decrease the Risk of Diabetes

-4. May Lower the Risk of Cardiovascular Disease:
+4. May Lower the Risk of Cardiovascular Disease

 Did you know that caffeine, the beloved pick-me-up in your favorite drinks, actually has a diuretic effect?
 It means that it can make you produce more urine and potentially leave you feeling dehydrated.
 So, while savoring your caffeinated beverages, remember to stay hydrated by quenching your thirst with plenty of water to keep your body in balance and avoid feeling parched.